Zimbabwe locks down to fight coronavirus amid economic crisis

-Zimbabwe has recorded just seven coronavirus cases and one death, but the government announced a range of financial measures to help fight the epidemic and said it was unfreezing 4,000 posts in the health sector.
+"I want all of you to spend the next 21 days acting as if you already have the virus ...
+Would you want to infect your friends, would you want to infect your families, would you want to infect your countrymen?
+Of course not.
+So, keep your distance," Mnangagwa said.
+He said the security forces would enforce the lockdown "with a listening ear".

+The finance ministry said it had made available 500 million Zimbabwean dollars (around $20 million) and would unfreeze 4,000 posts in the health sector.
 Central Harare's streets were deserted.
 Banks, government offices and businesses were shut.
-Zimbabwean police, who have a reputation for brutality, manned checkpoints on highways into the capital and questioned the few motorists.

-In the poor township of Mbare, vegetable markets and the inter-city bus rank were closed and rows of wooden stalls used by vegetable vendors abandoned.
+In the poor township of Mbare, the inter-city bus rank was closed and rows of wooden stalls used by vegetable vendors abandoned.
 Nearby, six men sat outside their flat drinking gin.
-Fox Dhalu, a 36-year-old father of three, complained that some shops had hiked prices over the weekend.
+Fox Dhalu, a 36-year-old father of three, complained that some shops had hiked prices.

 "The government gave us short notice to prepare for this coronavirus lockdown.
 We are very angry about this," he said.
 A few blocks from the police station in the middle class suburb of Mabelreign, 73-year-old grandmother Angela Nerwande sat on an improvised stool selling vegetables on her stall.

 State broadcaster SABC aired videos of soldiers humiliating people, making them do squats and pulling one along the ground with a wire.
-Defence Minister Nosiviwe Mapisa-Nqakula told the channel they should not use excessive force.
+Defence Minister Nosiviwe Mapisa-Nqakula said they should not use excessive force.
 "We want our security services to partner with our communities to stop the spread of coronavirus," she said.

 South African police said a policeman and security guard had shot a man dead during the coronavirus lockdown.
 In a bid to ease the impact, South Africa relaxed restrictions on taxis during rush hour and made early social security payments to the elderly.

 "We are scared of being sick but there is nothing we can do, what are we going to eat?
-We are here to get paid so we can buy food," said Maryjane Jinethi, 66, as she queued in Soweto for her check.
-South Africa has 1,280 cases, and two deaths, as of Monday compared with an African total of 4,894.
+We are here to get paid so we can buy food," said Maryjane Jinethi, 66, as she queued in Soweto for her cheque.
+South Africa had 1,280 cases and two deaths as of Monday.

 In Nigeria's capital Abuja and the main city Lagos, those who could afford to stock up queued at shops ahead of a 14-day lockdown starting at 11 p.m.
 (2200 GMT).
+Angola recorded its first two coronavirus deaths at the weekend, local news agency Angop reported.
 (Additional reporting by Alexis Akwagyiram in Lagos, Siyabonga Sishi and Alexander Winning in Johannesburg Writing by Tim Cocks, Editing by William Maclean and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)